-WHEREFORE, Appellant respectfully submits that the Appellee's May 28, 2008 Opinion and Order and July 23, 2008 Entry on Rehearing are unreasonable and unlawful, and should be reversed, vacated, or modified.
-These cases should be remanded to Appellee with instructions to correct the errors complained of herein.
+Wherefore, Appellant respectfully submits that the Appellee's May 28, 2008 Opinion and Order and July 23, 2008 Entry on Rehearing are unlawful, unjust and unreasonable and should be reversed.
+The case should be remanded to the Appellee with instructions to correct the errors complained of herein.